icons8/lunacy-docs/docs/interface.md

 ### [Artboards](#artboards)

 Artboards are a special type of objects that allows you to divide the canvas into separate areas with different content.
 Artboards are optional but they come in handy when you’re designing for a certain screen size or device.
 To create an artboard, use the <a href="https://docs.icons8.com/tools/#artboard-tool" target="_blank">artboard tool</a>.
 In fact, it is the tool that Lunacy enables first when you create a new document.
 It allows you to create a custom size artboard or to select an option from the list that will appear on the right.
-This list features presets for popular devices, screen resolutions and social media templates.
+This list features presets for popular devices, screen resolutions and social media templates (you can also add your custom presets to this list, see [below](#adding-custom-presets)).

 To add an artboard: